LeannaNavo/leannanavo.github.io/_portfolio/portfolio-4.md

 collection: portfolio
 ---

 This project uses Google Colab to map sneaker shipment activity across the United States at the ZIP Code Tabulation Area (ZCTA) level.
-Shipment data was aggregated and spatially joined to ZCTA boundaries to visualize geographic patterns in distribution volume and environmental impact.
+Shipment data was aggregated and spatially joined to ZCTA boundaries to visualize geographic patterns in distribution volume and quantity.

 ---